 Here is the entire Four Queens Las Vegas painting experience in just over ninety seconds.

-And here we go.
-After the jump… a classic Vegas experience… Fremont style.
+And here we go, a classic Vegas experience… Fremont style.

 Ari Lankin getting his flow down.

 Zepeda ripping it up on the Four Queens.

 This is more like the final light, but, of course, your eyes are more reliable than that of the lens while on-location…

 Laid out… redrawing in the “N” and “S”.

 Supposed to be a wink, but it looks like I got stung by a bee.

 Getting in there with a fine brush while Bon Jovi rips overhead.

 This is the type of photo you see in an art book, entitled “Vegas” that longs to elicit, “I should really think this is hot for some reason”.